 I like how light changes objects, from garbage cans, to buildings, to plants and trees, creating shadows and diverse colors.
 One of my favorite subject matters to paint is filtered sunlight shining through trees onto a road, river, sidewalk, or path.
 It is an invitation to the viewer.
 I paint landscapes and cityscapes because I have lived in both rural and urban spaces.
 I see beauty in both.
 Whether I am painting on location or painting from a photograph, I create the scene in a way that I find aesthetically pleasing.
-I don't want to duplicate a photograph.
-There are a few places I have painted over and over because they remind me of home or family.
-One of these places is the view when driving over the bridge onto Camano Island.
-I will never get tired of painting that scene.
+I don't want to just duplicate a photograph.

 I am thankful to have had the opportunity to study under some great artists like Mike Svob, Ovannes Berberian, John Michael Carter, and the late Robert Genn.
 There are others that have influenced my work, like Michael O'Toole and Kim English.
 I have learned so much from all these artists.
 My parents continue to be a huge inspiration and encouragement to me.
 Renae walks on this path of artistic endeavor with me daily and is a constant source of friendship and support.
 Our daughter, Willow, also helps by naming paintings and is an enthusiastic supporter of my work.